 Notable People

-Kenneth Feinberg: Lawyer and the Attempt to Make Catastrophe Compensation Fair
+Kenneth Feinberg: The Lawyer Who Tried to Make Catastrophe Compensation Fair

 Notable People Contemporary, 2001 3 cited sources

-What it did not capture was the peculiar place he occupies in public life.
-Feinberg is not simply a notable attorney.
+The old version did not capture the peculiar place he occupies in public life.
+Feinberg is more than a notable attorney.
 He is the specialist institutions call when grief, politics, money, and public legitimacy all have to be handled at once.

 That is a strange job description.
-It is also a real one.
+It is also an actual one.

 The 9/11 fund is still the center of gravity